Article updated on May 25, 2020

-Travelling through Japan for 6 weeks, we haven’t met many English speakers, even fewer daring English speakers.
+Travelling through Japan from Kyushu to Hokkaido for 6 weeks, we haven’t met many English speakers, even fewer daring English speakers.
 Somewhat paralyzed by a fear of not speaking perfectly and an ill educational system for languages, even younger generations are very far from being proficient in English.
-At best, some people we came across could recite a set of sentences for a check-in or menu.
+At best, some people we came across could recite a set of sentences checking in a hotel, or describing briefly a menu.

 Talking to a few Japanese and reading through different newspapers, it seems to be a fact that there is a huge gap between males and females in the workplace.
-The tradition-oriented society favours women at home and when they work, it is to end up with a low end job and a salary that would be on average 33% less than the wages of their male counterpart.
-In 2014, the world’s third economy was ranked 104 out of 142 countries in the gender gap report of the World Economic Forum.
+The tradition-oriented society favours women at home and when they work, it is to end up with a low-end job and a salary that would be on average 33% less than the wages of their male counterpart.
+In 2014, the world’s third economy was ranked 104 out of 142 countries in the gender gap report of the World Economic Forum!

-“The problem is that women, though they are going to work, are mostly getting dead-end jobs.
-More than two-thirds of female labor force entrants, in fact, are climbing onto this slow track, meaning that they are destined to be second-class economic citizens for the rest of their working lives.
+I found this piece published in August 2015 in www.japantimes.co.jp by Noah Smith particularly interesting.
+Noah Smith is an assistant professor of finance at Stony Brook University and a freelance writer for a number of finance and business publication.
+The piece states: “The problem is that women, though they are going to work, are mostly getting dead-end jobs.
+More than two-thirds of female labour force entrants, in fact, are climbing onto this slow track, meaning that they are destined to be second-class economic citizens for the rest of their working lives.
 Meanwhile, male entrants are given fast-track jobs at a much higher rate.

-So the labor system is a sort of caste system, with a mostly female lower level and a mostly male upper strata.
+So the labour system is a sort of caste system, with a mostly female lower level and a mostly male upper strata.
 In some sense, this is progress, because women are no longer confined to the home, and now that they are in the workforce, women will undoubtedly demand better jobs.

-But the sclerotic nature of this two-tiered labor market is a huge and continuing drag and it should be next on Abe’s hit list (Japan’s prime minister).
+But the sclerotic nature of this two-tiered labour market is a huge and continuing drag and it should be next on Abe’s hit list (Japan’s prime minister).
 Gender equality demands it, but so does the economic health of the nation, since the impossibility of advancing from the lower track to the upper track amounts to an enormous misallocation of talent and skill.”